 IN cultural anthropology, sedentism (sometimes called sedentariness; compare sedentarism) simply refers to the practice of living in one place for a long time.
 As of 2017 the majority of people belong to sedentary cultures.

-For thousands of years Homo sapiens roamed the earth as hunter gatherers during the Archaic period that ended in roughly 2000 BC.
-These small bands constantly moved from one place to another to find more food and fresh water and in return had little material possessions to carry with them, resulting in a time frame that is relatively void of any archaeological evidence.
-What, then, compelled these people to settle down into villages and assume the life of a farmer instead?
+For thousands of years Homo sapiens roamed the Earth as hunter gatherers during the Archaic period which ended in roughly 2000 BC.
+These small bands constantly moved from one place to another to find more food and fresh water but in return had little material possessions to carry with them, resulting in a time frame that is relatively void of any archaeological evidence.
+What, then, compelled these people to settle down into villages and assume the life of a farmer?

-Simple because there are over 60,000-70,000 years of human history that we have no evidence to explore doesn’t mean to say that we should dismiss them.
+Simply because there are over 60,000-70,000 years of human history we have little evidence of, doesn’t mean to say that we should dismiss it.
 There may have been emperors whose empire spanned the size of the Euro-Asia, or great storytellers to rival those of Shakespeare and Tolkien but without the necessary evidence we cannot even be sure these events occurred.
 Anthropologists must therefore ask questions that do not have an answer simply to excuse the notion that those early humans did little with their lives.

-Whilst Harari makes some claims that are rather rash about casual connections (and that wheat can be classified as an inanimate object so cannot domesticate) it is relatively safe to say that the trap agriculture was the reason why Homo sapiens settled into villages.
+Whilst Harari makes some claims that are rather rash about casual connections, (and wheat can be classified as an inanimate object so cannot domesticate) it could still be said trap agriculture was the reason why Homo sapiens settled into villages.

-Though we cannot think of this as a quick transition where a band of hunter gatherers decided one day to settle and cultivate a field.
-The transition was over hundreds of thousands of years and took place in stages with only a small chang to everyday life.
-The Agricultural revolution also wasn’t some great improvement as we would expect it to be, as Harari explains in his book, but it enabled more food to be grown per square kilometre than ever before but there was increasingly less security by doing this because if the crops failed one year under the multitude of different reasons, they starved.
+We cannot think of this as a quick transition where a band of hunter gatherers decided one day to settle and cultivate a field.; the transition was over hundreds of thousands of years and took place in stages with only a small chang to everyday life.
+The Agricultural Revolution also wasn’t some great improvement as we would expect it to be, as Harari explains in his book, but it enabled more food to be grown per square kilometre than ever before but there was increasingly less security by doing this because if the crops failed one year, they starved.
 Harari explains, but should be taken with a pinch of salt, how the “essence of the Agricultural revolution was the ability to keep more people alive under worse conditions”.